offbeatwp/social-importer/readme.md

 ```
 OffbeatWP\SocialImporter\Service::class,
 ```
 Now make a `social_importer.php` file in `config` folder.
-This file, you need to register the API key
+You need to register the API key using this file.
 ```
 return [
     [